Based Sunshine Coast QLD Australia

 - Co-Founder, multiple startups, CEO, CDO, CIPO, Interim Executive

-- Investor in Startups, Due Diligence and Startup Valuer
+- Investor in Startups, conducting Investor Due Diligence

-- Founding Chair of Sunshine Coast Angel Investors
+- Founding Chair of Sunshine Coast Angel Investor Group (Australia)

 - IP Expert (Patents) – Capture, Document, Assess & Extract Value